The Problem

 I’ll skip this material and go on to something easy to remember.
 Good me.

-Good me, I love the fantasy that it’ll be easier later.
+Good me, I love the fantasy that it’ll be easier to remember later.

 Step 2